 If you’re living with chronic pain, you know it can feel like carrying an invisible weight.
 Every step, every movement, sometimes even just getting through the day, takes more energy than it should.
-You are not alone.
+For many people, this becomes part of the daily rhythm of life, even when it shouldn’t have to be.
 Nearly 50 million people in the U.S. report some form of chronic pain, and more than 20 million live with pain so severe it interferes with daily activities.
 For many, the path feels endless with medications, injections, or surgeries that help for a little while but do not bring lasting relief.

 What Fascia Really Is in Simple Terms